What is DEIA? (Diversity, Equity, Inclusion, and Accessibility)

 - Google Accessibility

-This post provides an overview of DEIA, its importance, and how it is implemented in leading organizations.
+This document provides an overview of DEIA, its importance, and how it is implemented in leading organizations.